singhprerna1309/employee-attrition-in-healthcare/README.md

 # Attrition of Nurses in US Healthcare

-Classification of diabetes is significant in clinical care for diagnosis, to guide treatment choices, and when making treatment decisions for a person whose glycaemic control is unsatisfactory.
-In this project, I have built a model to predictonset of diabetes using classification techniques that take into account multiple factors.
+Built a model to predict employee (nurse) attrition in the US Healthcare System using classification techniques that take into account multiple factors that influence staff attrition.

 ## Steps performed in the Notebook: